salamander2/RaspberryPi/programs/LCD/README.md

 * **i2c_lib.py** This is an I2C library that does the interfacing with the LCD screen over the I2C pins.
 * The above two programs were from the repository https://github.com/paulbarber/raspi-gpio Note that this software does not require that Quick2Wire or any other extra stuff be installed.

+*There is extra stuff that you can do, like making your own characters, etc. But I don't know how to do it yet.
+I can't even get the cursor to show up and flash.*

 ### 4 Photos
 ![photo1](https://raw.githubusercontent.com/salamander2/RaspberryPi/master/programs/LCD/LCD_1.jpg)